Our statement of commitment to diversity, equity, and inclusion

 Steps we have taken to support this commitment

-Utilizing the generous work of Tema Okun and others on divorcing white supremacy culture in organizations.
-We are taking each of the 15 characteristics of white supremacy culture in turn and incorporating their antidotes in intentional ways into our ways of being and practices as a community.
+We are utilizing the generous work of Tema Okun and others on divorcing white supremacy culture in organizations.
+Specifically, we are taking the 15 characteristics of white supremacy culture in turn and seeking to incorporate their antidotes in intentional ways into our ways of being and practices as a community.
 Thus far, we have incorporated:

 Appreciation as an antidote to perfectionism.
 At the end of every gathering, we pause to bring an appreciative gaze to what we received, to those we shared it with, and to those who led us.
 We focus on our gratitude for what was received rather than perceived shortcomings or what may have gone wrong.